 Managers must share the meeting agenda beforehand so everyone is aware of what the topic of discussion is.
 This provides more structure to the meeting and ensures employees participate and stay involved.

 When working from home, employees often fail to maintain a good work-life balance and the lines start getting blurred.
 This causes disengagement and leads to employees procrastinating work.

 To bring them back on track, managers must encourage use of a time tracking app.
 It helps employees be aware of how long they spend on a given task.
 With this information, they become more alert of where they are investing their time and stay focused on work.

-Leveraging the above-mentioned tools can help you get employee engagement levels higher and motivate them to stay productive.
+Leveraging the above-mentioned tools and using employee recognition programs can help you get employee engagement levels higher and motivate them to stay productive.